prezi/datateam/AssessmentDays.md

 After the conclusion prezi, we ask the candidate to leave the room.
 We discuss how it went.
 Ask yourself, "if you were the h.m., would you proudly announce this person during SnT?".
+The hiring manager asks everybody:
+- write 3 pros, 3 cons for the candidate
-The hiring manager asks everybody: "How much would you like to work with the candidate, from 1-10?"
+- how much would you like to work with the candidate, from 1-10?
 We make a decision on the spot whether to hire.
 If it's a 'no', the hiring manager tells the candidate.
 If it's a 'yes', the hiring manager consults first with Talent about levels and salaries, then makes the offer.